WAYS TO ACHIEVE ETTR

 Thus, while traditional exposure techniques resulted in an image of appropriate average brightness, this image could have benefited from the higher s/n that would have come from an additional exposure of over 1 EV to attain ETTR followed by a reduction in brightness during processing.

 Not all low-DR scenes are as extreme as that depicted above.
 Here is an example that shows a low-DR scene that was actually shot ETTR.
 As you can see from the top frame, the ETTR exposure has resulted in an image that is too bright.
-That this was ETTR is verified from the RawDigger histograms that follow, and the image, while bright, is not over-exposed.
+The RawDigger histograms in the second frame verify that this shot is ETTR and that the initial image, while bright, is not over-exposed.
 But, after processing (which included cropping, WB adjustment, other tonal and color adjustments, and a reduction in brightness of over 1.5 EV), the image as seen in the bottom frame is just fine and has benefited from the better s/n in both highlights and shadows.

 While this kind of low-DR ETTR is best done with raw files, some of its benefits can also be obtained with JPEGs.
 But, since post-processing is going to be required anyway, you might just as well shoot raw and gain the full set of benefits that attend raw processing.